Scale (zoology)

-In most biological nomenclature, a scale (λεπίς; squāma) is a small rigid plate that grows out of an animal's skin to provide protection.
-In lepidopteran (butterfly and moth) species, scales are plates on the surface of the insect wing, and provide coloration.
+In zoology, a scale (λεπίς; squāma) is a small rigid plate made out of keratin that grows out of vertebrate animals' skin to provide protection.
+In lepidopterans (butterflies and moths), scales are plates on the surface of the insect wing, made out of chitin instead of keratin, and provide coloration.
 Scales are quite common and have evolved multiple times through convergent evolution, with varying structure and function.

 Scales are generally classified as part of an organism's integumentary system.
-There are various types of scales according to shape and to class of animal.
+There are various types of scales according to the shape and class of an animal.

 Fish scales

 Fish scales are dermally derived, specifically in the mesoderm.
 This fact distinguishes them from reptile scales paleontologically.

 Genetically, the same genes involved in tooth and hair development in mammals are also involved in scale development.

 Cosmoid scales

 True cosmoid scales can only be found on the Sarcopterygians.
 The inner layer of the scale is made of lamellar bone.
 On top of this lies a layer of spongy or vascular bone and then a layer of dentine-like material called cosmine.
 The upper surface is keratin.
 The coelacanth has modified cosmoid scales that lack cosmine and are thinner than true cosmoid scales.